Artist Statement

 These feelings include nostalgia for my childhood.
 As a boy I spent hours looking at my mum’s art books such as the Pre-Raphaelites.
 This is perhaps why my paintings most often deal with romantic representation.
 My aim is to record a glimmer of this romantic experience amongst current forces which create uncertainty and weariness in our world.
 The forces which concern me particularly are the post truth era, political events, current affairs, global warming, queer theory, and the relevance of painting in contemporary art.

-A decisive change in my practice were the paintings ‘Saint Eulalia’ (2020) and ‘Edward Colston’ (2020).
-These were heavily inspired by the fieldwork session ‘Landscape, clouds and blots’ in which we considered Mamma Anderson’s and Etel Adnan’s works.
-From this the ‘Flipbook’ (2020) video resulted.
+The subjects I choose to paint are often taken from my own photos, moments in media or anything that I feel an urge to record in painting.
+Regarding my style a decisive mark in my practice were the paintings ‘Saint Eulalia’ (2020) and ‘Edward Colston’ (2020).
+These were heavily inspired by the fieldwork session ‘Landscape, clouds and blots’ I undertook at university in which we considered Mamma Anderson’s and Etel Adnan’s works.
 In these works, I found that trusting the marks that I made on the canvas brought me closer to the feelings I wanted to express.
-Opaque heavy blocks sit between translucent fluid paint soaked in linseed oil as light washes of cadmium yellow from the background peak through.
-The marks become stains, of which some carry more weight than others, indicating shapes and moments.
+Opaque heavy blocks sit between translucent fluid paint soaked in linseed oil as light washes of cadmium yellow from the background peek through.
+The marks become stains, of which some carry more weight than others, indicating shapes, moments and feelings.
+These were perhaps more representative and not expressive of the energy with which I considered my concerns of a contemporary decadent world.

 Back to Top